What is Valentine’s Day?

 OK, enough history.

 Wait a minute…speaking of history, here’s a bit of history…a photo of Music Man and me when we were babies!
-We’re all dressed up and going on for New Years Eve.
+We’re all dressed up and going out for New Years Eve.

 I’m 19 and he’s 20.
 Meeting him was the best thing that ever happened to me.
 He’s the most intelligent person I have ever known, thoughtful, kind and the best life partner in the world.
 We’re an inseparable team and he’s the absolute love of my life…then and now.